iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/evm.md

 - `A` (`uint8`): The target chain address, where the ERC20 contract will be registered.

-You can call this endpoint with the `register-erc20-native-token-on-remote-chain` command.
+You can call this endpoint with the `wasp-cli register-erc20-native-token-on-remote-chain` command.
 See `wasp-cli chain register-erc20-native-token-on-remote-chain -h` for instructions on how to use the command.